angietechcafe/CTFWriteUps/The Big IAM Challenge/Google Analytics.md

 <img  width="700" alt="sqs-policy" src="#">

 <h3>Steps to get the flag</h3>
 <p>The first thing I did was identify the AWS IAM policy.
 It states that I can send and receive SQS messages.
-I also noticed the ARN, created a queue URL and received a message.
+I also noticed the ARN, created a queue URL and received a message.</p>

 <br><br>